GaloisInc/cardano-network-service-assurance/doc/RunningCNSA.md

       CNSA.BlockState

-`demo-acceptor` polls the *new tracing protocol* on `$SINKSERVER_SOCK` every 2 seconds, requests the `CNSA.BlockState` datapoint, and prints the result as JSON.
+`demo-acceptor` polls the *new tracing protocol* on `$SINKSERVER_SOCK` every 2 seconds, requests the `CNSA.BlockState` Datapoint, and prints the result as JSON.

 TODO: CAVEAT: [this is the custom/updated demo-acceptor].

 ### The `CNSA.BlockState` Datapoint and Log

-Currently CNSA supports one datapoint, `CNSA.BlockState`, its Haskell type is `BlockState`, from [](../src/Cardano/Tracer/CNSA/CnsaAnalyses.hs):
+Currently CNSA supports one Datapoint, `CNSA.BlockState`, its Haskell type is `BlockState`, from [](../src/Cardano/Tracer/CNSA/CnsaAnalyses.hs):

     type BlockState = Map Hash BlockData